Rosemary Garlic Mashed Potatoes

 - Salt and pepper: Black or white pepper would work.
 In fact, if you do not use white pepper, consider adding that to your spice collection for a more piquant flavor in meals.

-- Garnishes: Minced parsley or chives sprinkled over mashed potatoes make for a tasty presentation.
+- Garnishes: Fresh herbs like minced parsley or chives sprinkled over mashed potatoes make a tasty presentation.

 Substitutions and Variations